YASI

-The Young Actors Summer Institute is an arts enrichment summer program in New England.
+The Young Actors Summer Institute (YASI) is an arts enrichment summer program in New England.
 Held annually since 2005 at the Tony Award-winning Trinity Repertory Company, in Providence, Rhode Island, YASI is taught by the theater's resident acting company and education staff.
 Students are able to choose from a variety of different classes, including playwriting, painting and drawing, improvisation, Shakespeare, film and more.

 Structure

 YASI takes place during the month of July and culminates in performances featuring scene, monologues and musical theater selections.
 The program usually lasts five weeks, excluding weekends and holidays.
 The first week starts participants with age appropriate improv games and an "audition day"; and the last week is spent in rehearsal for a final showcase.

 Normal days are divided into four elective blocks and one extended period of time used for mandatory scene study, rehearsal or learning about the technical aspects of theater.
 The elective blocks are varied in subject matter and range from yoga to improvisation to playwriting.

 In addition to the final showcase performances, there is also a full length production of a Shakepearean play done by the high school students in the 'YASI Shakes' program.

 In the summer of 2011, a new mini camp was created called YASI Jr. YASI Jr. is a 5-day program giving kids too young for YASI a chance to experience what it's like to be at YASI.